warrjack/SkateShop/README.md

 # SkateShop

 SkateShop - Work in progress.
-A game I developed in request where you run a retail store by folding clothes and processing transactions while trying to skateboard without the manager noticing.
+A game I developed in request where you run a retail skateboard store by folding clothes and processing transactions while trying to organize product and keep customers satisfied.

 | [:sparkles: Getting Started](#getting-started) | [:rocket: Download](#download) | [:camera: Screenshots](#screenshots) |
 | --------------- | -------- | ----------- |